Thor Halvorssen (human rights activist): Oslo Freedom Forum

+Children's Peace Movement

+Since 2009, Halvorssen is listed as "Patron" of the Children's Peace Movement, On Own Feet.
+Known as the "Centipede Movement" it is a Czech-based group that facilitates bilateral relations between children and adolescents in Poland, the Czech Republic, Slovakia, Canada, and Norway with children in war-torn countries such as Afghanistan and Iraq.
+The previous Patron was former Czech president Václav Havel.

 Film

 In 2006, Halvorssen executive produced Hammer & Tickle, a film about the power of humor, ridicule, and satire as the language of truth in the Soviet Union.
 The film won Best New Documentary Film at the Zurich Film Festival.

+Halvorssen co-produced the film Freedom's Fury which was executive produced by Lucy Liu, Quentin Tarantino, and Andrew Vajna.
+It premiered at the Tribeca Film Festival.
+The film relates the story of the uprising against the government that occurred in Hungary in 1956.

 Halvorssen is a producer of the film The Singing Revolution, a film about Estonia's peaceful struggle for political independence from Soviet occupation.
 It has with 18.000 viewers become the most successful documentary film in Estonian box-office history.

+Halvorssen produced The Dissident in 2020, a film about the murder of Saudi journalist Jamal Khashoggi, directed by Bryan Fogel.